-The Data Protection Act 1998 contains 8 principles.
+The Data Protection Act 2018 and the UK GDPR contains 8 principles.
 These state that personal data shall:

 - be obtained and processed lawfully and fairly

 - be used or disclosed only for lawful or compatible purposes

 - be adequate, relevant and not excessive in relation to the purpose for which they are held

 - be accurate and, where necessary, kept up to date

 - be held no longer than is necessary for the purpose for which they are held

 - be accessible to individuals it concerns, who may, where appropriate correct or erase it

 - be surrounded by proper security